How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Using HTs for Node Radios

-ASL usually uses a Carrier Operated Squelch (COS) line or USBRadio driver DSP mode to determine if audio is being received.
+ASL usually uses a Carrier Operated Squelch (COS) line or USBRadio driver DSP mode to determine when audio is being received.
 Most nicer mobile radios have a Mini-DIN-6 jack that provides COS and unfiltered discriminator audio outputs along with PTT and Tx audio inputs.
-For example if you take a Kenwood TM-V71A or Yaesu FT-8800R mobile radio, plug it into a standard USB Radio Interface (URI), and install Debian and ASL3 on an RPi or MiniPC, in less than an hour of work you'd have a very nice node supporting cross-band full-duplex with 5+W power output, which with a good outdoor antenna could have a range of 25+ miles.
+For example if you take a Kenwood TM-V71A or Yaesu FT-8800R mobile radio, connect a standard USB Radio Interface (URI), and install Debian and ASL3 on an RPi or MiniPC, in less than an hour of work you'd have a very nice node supporting cross-band full-duplex with 5+W power output, which with a good outdoor antenna could have a range of 25+ miles.
 See my other How-To Guide for details on how to do this with a mobile radio.

 Node Components